 Diesel Car Road Tax

-A new diesel car emits between 111 and 130g/km (grams per kilometre) of CO2, making a one-off road tax payment of £160 for the first year, under the old system.
+A new diesel car usually emits between 111 and 130g/km (grams per kilometre) of CO2, making a one-off road tax payment of £160 for the first year, under the old system.
 However, as of 1st April 2017, new legislation dictates that the price will now be either £175 – for those that meet the RDE2 standard, or £215 for those that do not.
 Find out more about tax rates for diesel and petrol cars on the government website.

 Benefit-in-Kind Company Car Tax

 While the first-year increases are relatively minor, the Benefit-in-Kind rate rise is an annual rolling tax hike for diesel cars – and it’s retrospective.
 All diesel cars registered on or after 1 January 1998 are impacted, though diesel hybrids are exempt from the increase.